Pravallika1234uppala/Pythonbuiltin/README.md

-# Pythonbuiltin:
+## Pythonbuiltin:
-Tkinter:
+Tkinter: Standard GUI library for Python.

-Creating GUI(Graphical User Interface) with Python.
+Creating GUI(Graphical User Interface) with Python:

 tkinter is a python built in module and allows to create GUIs quickly and easily.

+kinter provides set of tools and widget for desktop application creation.

 In tkinter or kinter everything is a widget like button widget, text widget, frame widget.